jcouto/wfield/README.md

-# Tools for analysis of widefield data
+# Tools to analyze widefield data

 This is a python package for visualizing and analysing data collected with a widefield macroscope.